jake-shasteen/spoiler_revealer/README.md

-# spoiler_revealer
+# Spoiler Revealer
-A code snippet for spoiler revealer functionality
+A code snippet for spoiler revealer functionality.